-1. Clear a date and time with the members of your committee (as noted above, this should probably be done well in advance, with plenty of lead time).

-- 2. Reserve a meeting room and a laptop (if needed) through the PhD program office (Rosella Carrelli at carrelli@brandeis.edu) - 3.
-Provide one hard copy of your dissertation and abstract to all members of your committee and an electronic copy to the Ph.D.
-Program Office at least four weeks prior to the defense. - 4.
-At least three weeks before the defense, request the proposed date, time, and place of the defense in a letter submitted electronically to the Director of the Ph.D.
+- 1. Clear a date and time with the members of your committee (as noted above, this should probably be done well in advance, with plenty of lead time). - Provide an electronic copy of your dissertation and abstract to all members of your committee and an electronic copy to the Ph.D.
+Program Office at least four weeks prior to the defense. - 3.
+At least three weeks before the defense, request the proposed date and time, of the defense in a letter submitted electronically to the Director of the Ph.D.
 Program (see Appendix 4).
+Please send letter as an email attachment.
 Develop a structured abstract of your dissertation for circulation to the Heller community that includes background for the problem, research questions, theoretical framework, data and methods, results and policy implications.
-The abstract, which should be no more than 1-1/2 pages single spaced, must be approved by your chair before it is submitted with your defense request letter.
-Defenses may not proceed without approval by the program. - 5.
+The abstract, which should be no more than 1-1/2 pages single spaced, must be approved by your chair before it is submitted electronically with your defense request letter.
+Defenses may not proceed without approval by the program. - 4.
 Dissertation defenses are academic events.
 Please do not provide refreshments for the committee and guests during your hearing.
 Food can be shared after the defense has concluded.

-An announcement will be distributed to the Heller community by email.
+An announcement will be distributed by email to the Heller community.

-As with the proposal hearing all members of the committee should be present for the dissertation defense, and the Director of the Ph.D.
+All members of the committee should be present for the dissertation defense, and the Director of the Ph.D.
 Program will make exceptions only for unusual circumstances.
 Defenses, like proposal hearings, are open to all members of the Heller community, and the same procedures are followed.
 At the end of the hearing, the committee will ask you and the audience to leave the room while they confer on evaluating the thesis and any necessary revisions.
-The committee will either: (1) approve the dissertation; (2) defer action pending minor revisions and chair approval; (3) defer action pending major revisions and full committee hearing; and (5) reject the dissertation.
-The Committee will record its decision on the appropriate form and submit it to the Ph.D.
+The committee will either: (1) approve the dissertation; (2) defer action pending minor revisions and chair approval; (3) defer action pending major revisions and a full committee hearing; and (4) reject the dissertation.
+The Committee will record its decision on the Report for Doctoral Defense form and submit it to the Ph.D.
 Program Office.

 If specific minor revisions are required, the chair is responsible for supervising their completion and for submitting forms to the Ph.D.
 Program Office certifying their completion.
-If major revisions are required, either the entire committee must approve them or you will be required to have another oral defense.
+If major revisions are required, you will be required to have another oral defense.
 The committee will make that determination at the defense.
-If you are asked to make either minor or major revisions (options 2 or 3), you must complete them within six months of the hearing.
+If you are asked to make minor revisions (option 2), you must complete them within six months of the hearing.
 If revisions are required and you do not complete them within six months, you will be required to have a second defense before the full committee.
-In cases of compelling personal circumstances, such as childbirth or major illness during that six-month period, you may be given an extension.
-You should request such an extension in writing from the Director of the Ph.D.
-Program.
-You must submit a copy of your Signature Page, signed by the committee members, to the Ph.D.
-Program Office and submit the final copy of your dissertation electronically to UMI/Proquest before you can be certified for the degree.
+Please see Academic Policies and Procedures for PhD Time Limits, including policies for medical accommodations.
+You must submit the final copy of your dissertation electronically to UMI/Proquest before you can be certified for the degree.
 Degree deadlines for graduate students are available here.